 Share Threads exist in Facebook Groups that are geared to bloggers.
 These Share Threads guarantee you’ll receive traffic if you participate.

-Share threads has rules that everyone must follow.
+Share threads have rules that everyone must follow.
 Some examples of the rules are: stay on a page for X amount of time, reciprocate (no link dropping), write “done” when you are finished, like everyone’s comment, and so on.

 These share threads only work if everyone participates.